Header background

 Trustee BSc, MSc

-Will currently works at Arun District Council as the Climate Change and Sustainability Manager.
-His main area of focus is helping reduce the Council's carbon emissions through behaviour change and the installation of energy saving technologies (such as solar panels); as well as looking at supporting SMEs and other local businesses can reduce their impact on the environment.
-For the past 10 years he has also volunteered at mental health charities, including ChildLine and Shout!, and is currently volunteering at MindOut to provide mental health support to the LGBTQIA+ community.
+Will currently works in local government as a Climate Change and Sustainability Manager, focusing on reducing carbon emissions through behaviour change, sustainable procurement, and the installation of energy‑saving technologies such as solar panels, while also supporting SMEs and other local businesses to minimise their environmental impact.
+Alongside his professional work, he has spent the past 10 years volunteering with mental health charities, including ChildLine and Shout!, and is currently volunteering with MindOut, where he provides mental health support to the LGBTQIA+ community.

 Get help now if you're in a crisis, in danger, or feel like you need urgent help for your mental health.